Opgørelsespraksis

 For other Hours 0

-B11 - Number of convictions and fines related to corruption and bribery
+B11 - Convictions and fines for corruption and bribery

 Number of convictions Info Convictions 0